Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Evaluation

 \subsection{Implementation Details}

-We utilize \texttt{IDA Pro 7.5} \cite{ida} and its plug-in \textit{Hexray Decompiler} to decompile binary code for AST extraction.
-This version of \textit{Hexray Decompiler} currently supports the architectures of x86, x64, PowerPC (PPC), and ARM.
-We use the \textit{Hexray Decompiler} to decompile the target binaries and extract the ASTs.
-For the encoding of leaf nodes in Formulas (\ref{equation:fl})-(\ref{equation:ck}), we assign the state vectors $h_{kl}$, $h_{kr}$, $c_{kl}$, and $c_{kr}$ to zero vectors.
-The loss function for model training is \textit{BCELoss}, which measures the binary cross entropy between the labels and the predictions.
-The \textit{AdaGrad} optimizer is applied for gradient computation and weight-matrix updating after losses are computed.
-Since the The computation steps of Tree-LSTM depend on the shape of the AST, therefore, we cannot perform parallel batch computation, which makes the batch size always to be 1.
+We utilize \texttt{IDA Pro 7.5} \cite{ida} and its plugin \textit{Hexray Decompiler} to decompile binary code and extract ASTs.
+The current version of the \textit{Hexray Decompiler} supports x86, x64, PowerPC (PPC), and ARM architectures.
+For the encoding of leaf nodes in Formulas (\ref{equation:fl})-(\ref{equation:ck}), we assign zero vectors to the state vectors $h_{kl}$, $h_{kr}$, $c_{kl}$, and $c_{kr}$.
+During model training, we use the binary cross-entropy loss function (\textit{BCELoss}) to measure the discrepancy between the labels and the predictions.
+The \textit{AdaGrad} optimizer is utilized for gradient computation and weight-matrix updating after the losses are computed.
+Due to the dependency of Tree-LSTM computation steps on the AST shape, parallel batch computation is not possible.
+Therefore, the batch size is always set to 1.
 The model is trained for 60 epochs.
-Our experiments are performed on a local server equipped with two Intel(R) Xeon(R) CPUs E5-2620 v4 @ 2.10GHz, each with 16 cores, 128GB of RAM, and 4T of storage.
-The code of \toolname{} runs in a Python 3.6 environment.
-We use \texttt{gcc v5.4.0} compiler to compile source code in our dataset, and use the \texttt{buildroot-2018.11.1}~\cite{url:buildroot} for the dataset construction.
-We use the tool binwalk~\cite{url:binwalk} to unpack the firmware for obtaining the binaries to conduct further analysis.
-In \textbf{UpRelation} algorithm of filtering module, we set values of thresholds $T_{GL}, T_{callee}, T_{string}$ to 0.1, 0.8, 0.8 based on their $F_{score}$, respectively.
-The crucial threshold $T_{GL}$ is discussed in \cref{sec:threshold_eval}.
-We merely set $\alpha = 0.1, \beta = 0.9$ in Equation~\ref{eq:rerank} to emphasize role of callee function similarities in re-ranking.
+Our experiments are conducted on a local server with two Intel(R) Xeon(R) CPUs E5-2620 v4 @ 2.10GHz, each with 16 cores, 128GB of RAM, and 4TB of storage.
+The \toolname{} code runs in a Python 3.6 environment.
+We compile the source code in our dataset using the \texttt{gcc v5.4.0} compiler and utilize \texttt{buildroot-2018.11.1}~\cite{url:buildroot} for dataset construction.
+We use the binwalk tool~\cite{url:binwalk} to unpack firmware and obtain the binaries for further analysis.
+In the \textbf{UpRelation} algorithm of the filtering module, we set the threshold values $T_{NCL}, T_{callee}, T_{string}$ to 0.1, 0.8, and 0.8, respectively, based on their $F_{score}$.
+The crucial threshold $T_{NCL}$ is discussed in \cref{sec:threshold_eval}.
+In Equation~\ref{eq:rerank}, we set $\alpha = 0.1$ and $\beta = 0.9$ to emphasize the role of callee function similarities in the re-ranking process.
+The sensitivity analysis of these weights is presented in \cref{sec:weights_eva}.